 - An external (sometimes also called public) network that corresponds to the physical network segment providing us external connectivity.

 - An internal network per tenant to which we can attach VMs.
 These per tenant VM can use this internal network to communicate with each other.
 But also we don’t necessarily want to connect every VM to the outside world.

 - In order for the VMs, connected to the internal network, to reach the outside world (e.g. Internet) we also need a router providing Source NAT (SNAT) capability between internal and external network.

 The first component will need to be provided by the cloud operator, while component 2 and 3 are created by the individual tenant.
 Let’s therefore consciously split these two jobs into their own sections.

-Creating an external network in OpenStack
+Creating an external network

 As mentioned earlier the cloud operator of the OpenStack cloud will need to create the external network.
 The admin user that you are currently logged in with has the ability to perform operations as such a cloud operator.
 But we will later also use it to perform pure tenant operations.

 Return to the Admin view, choose the Networks tab and click on Create Network (See Figure 6).